Our Lady of the Rocks – Bay of Kotor Montenegro

 Kotor Bay is one of the most beautiful spots in the world

-This allowed an island to be formed with various religious buildings built on it, starting out with a chapel and continuing on to the church you see today.
+This allowed an island to be formed, and various religious buildings were built on it, starting with a chapel and continuing to the church you see today.

-The tradition of dropping rocks continues to this day and it is called the Fašinada.
-At sunset on the 22nd of July, countless local boats (and now many, many tourists and visitors in their own boats) are decorated with beautiful garlands and they sail out into the bay to drop a stone around the island.
+The tradition of dropping rocks continues to this day, and it is called the Fašinada.
+At sunset on the 22nd of July, countless local boats (and now many, many tourists and visitors in their boats) are decorated with beautiful garlands, and they sail out into the bay to drop a stone around the island.

 We saw pictures of the island surrounded by boats and heard stories from our guide at how wonderful it was to be a part of.